General Pre-med Questions

 Dues are $15.
 Please email our business manager at email@example.com with any questions!

 What are AMSA meetings like?

 AMSA’s GBMs are once a week on Wednesday evenings at 9 PM.
 Every week will have a new topic.
 Some weeks a physician will speak and other weeks we just spend time to get to know each other in workshops to prepare for med school.
 On weekends (typically) we have volunteering events where we like to come together as an organization and help the community.

 What kind of volunteering is amsa involved in?

 AMSA has a wide variety of volunteering events.
 In the past we have volunteered at Animal Friends, Global Links, and nursing homes.
 See the volunteering webpage to get more information.

 What shadowing opportunities does amsa offer?

-AMSA also has quite a few shadowing opportunities.
+AMSA also has quite a few shadowing opportunities that take place in a range of specialties and settings from the hospital to the clinic.
 Sometimes, we even have doctors come to lecture and provide more information about observing them.
 See the shadowing webpage to get more information.

 What kind of research opportunities does amsa facilitate?

 AMSA provides its students with many chances to learn about research and talk to principal investigators from a wide range of laboratories.
-There are two research fairs throughout the year, and there is even a GBM dedicated to research.
+There are two research fairs throughout the year, and there are even GBMs dedicated to research.
 See the research webpage to get more information.